Why do we underestimate the influence of the situation on people’s behavior?

 Sometimes we ignore the situation on purpose

 When we’re considering behaviors that we see as highly diagnostic, we believe that they are necessary and sufficient for us to make judgments about the person doing them.
-This leads us to commit the FAE.
+This leads us to fall victim to the fundamental attribution error.

 Why it is important

-Every person plays the role of a psychologist in their day-to-day life.
-We are constantly trying to figure out why other people act the way they do, and making decisions about others based on their behavior.
-When the FAE leads us to make incorrect judgments about other people and their behavior, this can harm our relationships with others and negatively affect how we interact with them in the future.
+From time to time we all play the role of the psychologist in our day-to-day lives.
+We are constantly trying to figure out why other people act the way they do and make decisions about others based on their behavior.
+When the fundamental attribution error leads us to make incorrect judgments about other people and their actions, this can harm our relationships with others and negatively affect how we interact with them in the future.

-The FAE also has broader societal consequences.
-As discussed above, we are especially likely to commit the FAE when it comes to perceived immoral behavior, which often lines up with the kinds of things that are criminalized in our society—for example, theft or drug use.
+The fundamental attribution error also has broader societal consequences.
+As discussed above, we are especially likely to fall victim to this error when it comes to perceived immoral behavior, which often lines up with the kinds of things that are criminalized in our society—for example, theft or drug use.
 This means we are biased to ignore situational factors that might have led somebody to behave a certain way.
 In turn, this can lead us to ignore systemic factors, such as discrimination, that contribute to criminal behavior and other negative outcomes, and fixate solely on individuals.
-Overcoming the FAE will likely be an important step towards fixing these broken systems.
+Overcoming the fundamental attribution error will likely be an important step toward fixing these broken systems.

 How to avoid it

-As we have seen from the experiments above, the FAE is a tricky bias to overcome: it defies what we know about a situation and the world, and pushes us to draw irrational conclusions.
-However, even though it’s not possible to completely avoid this bias, there are steps you can take to help yourself correct for the situation.
+As we have seen from the experiments above, the fundamental attribution error is a tricky bias to overcome: it defies what we know about a situation and the world, and pushes us to draw irrational conclusions.
+However, even though it’s not possible to completely avoid this bias, there are steps you can take to correct your quick judgments.

 Put yourself in the other person’s shoes

-One of the best antidotes to the FAE is some good old empathy.10 It’s easy to blame other people’s conduct on some permanent fixture of their personality, especially when we view that behavior negatively—but it’s hard to keep feeling that way once you imagine how you’d feel in their position.
+One of the best antidotes to the fundamental attribution error is empathy.10 It’s easy to blame other people’s conduct on some permanent fixture of their personality, especially when we view that behavior negatively—but it’s hard to keep feeling that way once you imagine how you’d feel in their position.
 If the roles were reversed, you would probably want other people to give you the benefit of the doubt, and understand that your mistakes aren’t necessarily reflective of who you are as a person.

-To counter the FAE and improve relationships more broadly, one helpful goal is to build emotional intelligence (EI).
-EI includes empathy, as well as self-awareness, self-regulation, and other traits.
-Building EI is a longer-term project, but it can involve exercises such as regular journaling, or even taking a course with a professional.11,12
+To counter the fundamental attribution error and improve relationships more broadly, one helpful goal is to build emotional intelligence (EI).
+EI includes empathy, as well as self-awareness, self-regulation, along with other traits.
+Building emotional intelligence is a longer-term project and something that individuals must be constantly working towards.
+It can involve exercises such as regular journaling, or even taking a course with a professional.11,12

 Focus on the positive